-Antibody test results in Geneva suggest fewer Covid-19 infections than expected
+Geneva Covid-19 antibody study: more cases, not enough for herd immunity

-Initial results from a serological antibody test in canton Geneva has estimated that over 5% of the Geneva population - some 27,000 people – could have been infected by the novel coronavirus.
+Initial results from a serological antibody test in canton Geneva has estimated that over 5% of the Geneva population – some 27,000 people – could have been infected by the novel coronavirus.
+That is more cases than counted by officials, but fewer than researchers had hoped for to achieve immunity.

 The studyexternal link released by the Geneva University Hospital on Wednesday is based on blood samples taken from 760 people in Geneva.
 Serological tests were used to detect a specific antibody type G, which is directed against the pathogen.
 The test confirms the presence of antibodies in the blood, but researchers caution that this does not indicate whether someone has any immunity against the virus.

 Based on the sample, the researchers estimate that the seroprevalence in the population to be 5.5% on April 17, 2020, which means that 27,000 people would have been exposed to the coronavirus.
 This is much higher than the official government estimates for canton Geneva, which is around 4,900 confirmed cases on Thursday.
-Geneva has been one of the hardest hit cantons.
+Geneva has been one of the hardest-hit cantons in Switzerland.

 The fact that the actual number of infected people was far higher than the official positive test was expected given testing for the virus (not the antibodies) has largely focused on people displaying symptoms or at high risk of serious illness.